 Hedging transactions may permit an insider to continue to own the Corporation's securities obtained through employee benefit plans or otherwise, but without the full risks and rewards of ownership.
 When that occurs, the insider may no longer have the same objectives as the Corporation's other shareholders.

 Under the anti-hedging policy, insiders are prohibited from engaging in any hedging or monetization activities including, without limitation:

-- Any use of financial instruments (such as options, puts, calls, forward contracts, futures, swaps, collars or units of exchange funds) or any other transactions that are designed to hedge or offset a decrease in the market value of any of the Corporation's securities beneficially owned by the insider, directly or indirectly, or in the value of any equity-based compensation awards of the Insider (such as stock options, deferred share units, restricted share units and performance share units) - Similarly, insiders are prohibited from short selling any of the Corporation's securities as such transactions may allow insiders to offset, or benefit from, a decrease in the market value of such securities
+- Any use of financial instruments (such as options, puts, calls, forward contracts, futures, swaps, collars or units of exchange funds) or any other transactions that are designed to hedge or offset a decrease in the market value of any of the Corporation's securities beneficially owned by the insider, directly or indirectly, or in the value of any equity-based compensation awards of the insider (such as stock options, deferred share units, restricted share units and performance share units). - Similarly, insiders are prohibited from short selling any of the Corporation's securities as such transactions may allow insiders to offset, or benefit from, a decrease in the market value of such securities.

-(iii) Share Ownership Requirements:
+(iii) Share Ownership and Retention Requirements:

-In 2019, the Corporation introduced share ownership requirements ("Ownership Requirements") applicable to members of the Board of Directors(1) including directors who are executive officers, namely, the President and CEO of the Corporation, to further align the interests of the Corporation's most senior executive with that of shareholders and further solidify his commitment to the Corporation and its future success.
+In 2019, the Corporation introduced share ownership requirements ("Ownership Requirements") applicable to members of the Board of Directors(1) including directors who are executive officers, to further align the interests of the Corporation's most senior executives with that of shareholders and to further solidify their commitment to the Corporation and its future success.

-Under the Ownership Requirements, the President and CEO is required to hold common shares in the Corporation equal in value to at least one time his annual base salary.
-The Ownership Requirements are to be satisfied within five years of becoming a director and the holding period continues for two fiscal quarters following retirement and/or cessation of duties.
-At March 9, 2021, the President and CEO holds 20,151 shares in the Corporation with a market value of \$986,794 and is in compliance with the Ownership Requirements.
+Under the Ownership Requirements, any director who is an executive officer is required to hold common shares in the Corporation equal in value to at least one time his or her annual base salary.
+The Ownership Requirements are to be satisfied within five years of becoming a director and the holding period continues for two fiscal quarters following the last date of employment or cessation of Board duties.
+In the case of Mr. Vachon, the Corporation's President and CEO, his employment agreement sets out that he shall hold a minimum of 20,000 shares of the Corporation by December 31, 2024 and that he shall maintain his ownership requirements for two fiscal quarters following his last day of employment.
+At March 14, 2022, the President and CEO holds 20,633 common Shares of the Corporation with a market value of \$786,736 and is in compliance with his ownership requirements.